COSC3020/theory-vs-practice-egkallas/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1. The tree could be uneven, or even worse, already sorted (effectively creating a linked list).
-The search would take more time in an unbalanced tree.
+  1. The tree could be unbalanced, or even worse, already sorted (effectively creating a linked list).
+The search would take more time in an unbalanced tree, or worst case linear time..
   2. Hardware issues or slowdowns could be playing a role.
   3. The algorithm was implemented poorly, resulting in a slower runtime.